 We ask that falcon viewers keep in mind that these are wild creatures.
 Falcon chicks are commonly lost to falls in nature.
 Statistically, the mortality rate the first year is higher than 50%.
 We ask that viewers close their internet browser windows when not actively viewing the falcons to help with bandwidth costs.

 This year, we installed a new dedicated, front-facing camera.
 In years past, we were borrowing the feed from a security camera.
 If you're using links from previous years, please make sure they are updated with the link in the above graphic.

 2013 Falcon Nest Box Modifications

-After several years of successful fledglings, we experienced some unfortunate troubles the past couple years.
-We did research and made changes to better equip and protect the young birds as they prepare to take their first flights.
+After several years of successful fledglings, we experienced some unfortunate troubles in 2011 and 2012.
+After much research we've made changes to better equip and protect the young birds as they prepare to take their first flights.